 AAC is one of the most commonly-supported Bluetooth codecs in the wireless headphone and speaker markets.
 It’s also the default audio compression codec used by Apple’s iTunes and YouTube, and is supported across both iPhone and Android smartphones.

-Active Noise Cancellation (ANC) is a technology devised by iFi for reducing unwanted sound by the addition of a second sound wave specifically designed to cancel out the first.
+Active Noise Cancellation (ANC) reduces unwanted sound by the addition of a second sound wave specifically designed to cancel out the first.
+This basically results in no sound at all as it reaches unwanted sound even at the lowest frequencies.

 So, what's the difference?